 Application material.
 Upload the following:

 - Letters of Recommendation: Three letters of recommendation are required.
-All letters should be submitted online by the recommenders and the instructions for this process are included with the online application.
+All letters should be submitted online by the recommenders.
 The letters should provide information regarding the applicant's maturity, dependability, and potential for teaching, in addition to evaluating the applicant's scholarly achievements and potential.

-- Resume: Include relevant employment, internships, teaching and research experience, awards, record of scholarship and publications in the Statements section in the online application.
+- Resume: Include relevant employment, internships, teaching and research experience, awards, record of scholarship and publications.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.

-- Statement of Intent: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.
-Statements are uploaded in the Statements section in the online application.
+- Personal Statement: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.

 - The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5 IELTS score of 6 or higher in all sub-sections, and for the speak section at least a 7.

-- TOEFL/IELTS results have to be in by the deadline of December 15, 2016 to guarantee admission consideration.
-Plan your test accordingly.
+- Test scores have to be received by the admission deadline of December 15, 2017.

 Financial Aid and Funding